Algebraic entropy of amenable group actions: Applications

-Using the theory of algebraic entropy we can now prove that a large class of left $\RG$-modules is hereditarily hopfian, in case $R$ is left Noetherian and $G$ amenable.
-We remark that this is a very strong version of Kaplasky's Stable Finiteness Conjecture in the amenable case which can be re-obtained as a corollary. \begin{theorem} Let $R$ be a left Noetherian ring, $G$ a finitely generated amenable group and let $\RG$ be a fixed crossed product.
-Then, for any finitely generated left $R$-module $_RK\in\lmod R$, the left $\RG$-module $\RG\otimes_RK$ is hereditarily hopfian.\\ In particular, $\End_{\RG}(M)$ is stably finite for any submodule ${}_{\RG}M\leq \RG\otimes_RK$. \end{theorem}

-The proof of the above theorem makes use of the full force of the localization techniques introduced in Section \ref{LF}.
-Such heavy machinery hides in some sense the idea behind the proof; this is the reason for which we prefer to give first the proof of the following more elementary statement, whose proof is far more transparent.
+Using the theory of algebraic entropy we can now prove that a large class of left $\RG$-modules is hereditarily Hopfian (i.e., any submodule is Hopfian), in case $R$ is left Noetherian and $G$ amenable (see the statement of Theorem A).
+We remark that this is a very strong version of Kaplasky's Stable Finiteness Conjecture in the amenable case, which can be re-obtained as a corollary.
+The proof of Theorem A makes use of the full force of the localization techniques introduced in Section \ref{LF}.
+Such heavy machinery hides in some sense the idea behind the proof; this is the reason for which we prefer to give first the proof of the following more elementary statement, whose proof is far more transparent:

 \begin{lemma} Let $\K$ be a division ring, let $G$ be a finitely generated amenable group and fix a crossed product $\K\asterisk G$.
 For all $n\in\N_+$, $(\K\asterisk G)^n=\K\asterisk G\otimes \K^n$ is a hereditarily hopfian left $\K\asterisk G$-module. \end{lemma} \begin{proof} Let $n\in\N_+$ and choose $\K\asterisk G$-submodules $N\leq M\leq (\K\asterisk G)^n$ such that there exists a short exact sequence